-FDA Proposes Extension of Compliance Dates for Nutrition Facts Label Final Rules — Why You Should Still Comply Now
+FDA Extension of Compliance Dates for Nutrition Facts Label Final Rules — Why You Should Still Comply Now

 On September 29, 2017, the U.S. Food and Drug Administration (FDA) proposed an extension of the compliance dates for the final rules mandating changes to the nutrition facts label for packaged food and beverages sold in the United States.
 The extension would provide large food businesses (defined for these rules as grossing ten million dollars or more in annual sales) until January 1, 2020 to comply, while small businesses would have an additional year.